Vonng/pigsty/docs/PARAM.md

 name: `vip_dns_suffix`, type: `string`, level: `C/I`

-node vip dns name suffix, `.vip` by default.
+node vip dns name suffix, empty string by default.
 It will be used as the DNS name of the node VIP.